 Good design is timeless, and if you design your product well, it will last the test of time.
-Long-lasting products are more valuable to consumers, better for the planet, and are a testament to the skills of the designer.
+Long-lasting products are more valuable to consumers, better for the planet, and are a testament to the designer’s skills.
 Think of all the great vintage items you have in your home or grew up with.
 Antiques, vintage clothing, old cars — these things are still with us today because the people who designed them built them to last.
 Good design never goes out of style.

 10. Design is Top Heavy

 When working on your design, it’s important to remember that the final phases of the design process can take up the majority of your time and effort.
-Getting the product from nearly-done to fully complete might only be 10% of the design, but it can take 50% of your energy.
+Getting the product from nearly done to fully complete might only be 10% of the design, but it can take 50% of your energy.
 But this investment of time and energy in the late game is worth it.
-These are the details that make the difference between an okay product and an exceptional one.
+These details make the difference between an okay product and an exceptional one.

 This is where you work out the critical details and put on the finishing touches that will set your product apart from the competition — from the work of designers who didn’t go the extra mile at the end.